nickbrandt/GitLab/doc/administration/operations/extra_sidekiq_routing.md

 by the name of the worker instead.

 The query supports wildcard matching `*`, which matches all workers.
-As a result, the wildcard query must stay at the end of the list or the rules behind are ignored.
+As a result, the wildcard query must stay at the end of the list or the rules after it are ignored.

-> Important: Queue routing rules are not compatible with Queue selector.
-Please
+> Important: Mixing queue routing rules and queue selectors requires care to
-> consider using either one of them.
+> ensure all jobs that are scheduled and picked up by appropriate Sidekiq
+> workers

 ## Worker matching query